-As the Year of the Rooster dawns in China, chefs in North American offer a fresh, exciting spin on Chinese cuisine.
+As the Year of the Dog dawns in China, chefs across North America offer a fresh, exciting spin on Chinese cuisine.

 No matter where you live (and eat) in the United States, chances are you’re no farther than a short drive from a spot where you can get wonton soup, scallion pancakes, and General Tso’s chicken.
 Chinese restaurants, it seems, are as ubiquitous as pizza parlors and Irish pubs.
 And while Peking duck will never fall out of fashion, a new crop of chefs are offering some pretty inventive, if not radical, twists on familiar dishes.

 You could make the case that David Chang started it all.
 The New York chef’s name remains synonymous with his first venue, Momofuku Noodle Bar, a lively, funky joint he opened the East Village in 2004 that famously offered modern versions of his favorite dishes from Chinatown’s gritty old-school noodle houses.
 Later came Momofuku KO (ko.momofuku.com), offering more polished selections, including Asian morsels enhanced with foie gras, truffles, and other global morsels.
 Now he’s gone on to open a veritable empire of clever Asian eateries—throughout New York but also in Sydney, Toronto, and Las Vegas.

 2. A FRESH, GREENMARKET SENSIBILITY